The Solemnity of the Annunciation

 Introduction

 Mary was initially confused as to how she would bear God's Son, since she was a virgin.
 The angel explained that the Holy Spirit would come upon on her.
-This is why when we recite the Nicene creed we say "by the power of the Holy Spirit, [Jesus] was born of the Virgin Mary and became man."
-The Apostles Creed likewise affirms that Jesus was "conceived by the power of the Holy Spirit."
+This is why when we recite the Nicene creed we say "by the Holy Spirit [Jesus] was incarnate of the Virgin Mary, and became man."
+The Apostles' Creed likewise affirms that Jesus was "conceived by the Holy Spirit."
 Thus, the Feast of the Annunciation is the beginning of Jesus' miraculous life, and it begins with the theotokos conceiving Jesus by the Holy Spirit's power.

-Mary's response to the angel, "Behold, I am the handmaid of the Lord; let it be done to me according to your word," (Latin: ecce ancilla Domini; fiat mihi secundum verbum tuum) is a statement of humble faith, and a model for how we are to respond when God calls us to do what seems impossible.
+Mary's response to the angel, "Behold, I am the handmaid of the Lord; let it be done to me according to your word," (Latin: ecce ancilla Domini; fiat mihi secundum verbum tuum) is a statement of humble faith and a model for how we are to respond when God calls us to do what seems impossible.
 This response is called Mary's fiat, from the Latin word meaning "let it be done."
-The Catechism addresses the significance of Mary's faith in relation to her role as Christ's mother:
+The Catechism of the Catholic Church addresses the significance of Mary's faith in relation to her role as Christ's mother:

 By pronouncing her "fiat" at the Annunciation and giving her consent to the Incarnation, Mary was already collaborating with the whole work her Son was to accomplish.
 She is mother wherever he is Savior and head of the Mystical Body (973).